Leaked OnlyFans? How to Get Your Content Removed

 - Include server invite links if you have them

-Private servers are the problem.
+Private servers are the real problem.
 If you can’t access the content directly, you can file based on screenshots.
-Discord does investigate, but it takes longer and success rates drop significantly.
+Discord does investigate, but it takes longer and success rates drop quite a bit.

 Realistic expectations: Public servers: 60-70% success.
 Private servers: much lower.
 Response time: 1-2 weeks when they respond.

-Understanding how content gets stolen helps you prevent it.
-Here are the main ways leaks happen:
+Knowing how content gets stolen helps you prevent it.

 Automated tools download entire profiles at once.
 They’re sold on forums and Telegram channels for $20-50.
 Some scrapers: